nii-yamagishilab/AntiDeepfake/README.md

 Training and inference scripts provided in this repository are designed to load audio files listed in train/valid/test CSV protocol files.
 Python scripts for generating these protocols are provided in `protocols/`.
 Each script is named after the database it processes.

-To merge multiple CSV protocols, you can refer to `generate_protocol_by_proportion.py`.
+All protocols are designed to follow the same format so we can easily shuffle, split, or merge them.
+To merge multiple CSV protocols as in our experiment, you can refer to `generate_protocol_by_proportion.py`.

 To generate protocols for your own data: